 Report Format Options Settings

 iHTML No No available options

-Smart No No available options
+■ Smart No No available options

-Tip: A Smart Export option is available for Scheduled Reports using MS Excel, Acrobat PDF, and MS Word formats.
+A Smart Export option is available for Scheduled Reports using MS Excel, Acrobat PDF, and MS Word formats.
 Reports are exported into their native formats, so that users can leverage the functionality of their respective tools.
-See "Scheduling a Report with Smart Export option" on page 201
+The GIS map will not be exported as part of the report as it is in a non-text format.
+For additional details, see "Map" on page 242.